Cross product: Names and origin

-In 1842, William Rowan Hamilton discovered the algebra of quaternions and the non-commutative Hamilton product.
+In 1842, William Rowan Hamilton first described the algebra of quaternions and the non-commutative Hamilton product.
 In particular, when the Hamilton product of two vectors (that is, pure quaternions with zero scalar part) is performed, it results in a quaternion with a scalar and vector part.
 The scalar and vector part of this Hamilton product corresponds to the negative of dot product and cross product of the two vectors.

 In 1881, Josiah Willard Gibbs, and independently Oliver Heaviside, introduced the notation for both the dot product and the cross product using a period (a ⋅ b) and an "×" (a × b), respectively, to denote them.

 In 1877, to emphasize the fact that the result of a dot product is a scalar while the result of a cross product is a vector, William Kingdon Clifford coined the alternative names scalar product and vector product for the two operations.
 These alternative names are still widely used in the literature.

 Both the cross notation (a × b) and the name cross product were possibly inspired by the fact that each scalar component of a × b is computed by multiplying non-corresponding components of a and b.
 Conversely, a dot product a ⋅ b involves multiplications between corresponding components of a and b.
 As explained below, the cross product can be expressed in the form of a determinant of a special 3 × 3 matrix.
 According to Sarrus's rule, this involves multiplications between matrix elements identified by crossed diagonals.